BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **app_id** _required_
-: The id of the originating app
+: The id of the originating app.

 **user_id** _required_
 : The dashboard user id.
-This will be sent to you by the Branch team to give you access to this API
+This will be sent to you by the Branch team to give you access to this API.

 **calculation_type**  _required_
 : This defines whether the rule can reward a user indefinitely, or a single time.

-1. _0_ - reward a user continually for the action
+1. _0_ - Reward a user continually for the action.
-1. _1_ - user is only eligible for single reward
+1. _1_ - User is only eligible for single reward.

 **location** _required_
-: The user to reward for the action
+: The user to reward for the action.

-1. _0_ - the user completing the action receives credit
+1. _0_ - The user completing the action receives credit.
-1. _1_ - the user who referred the user completing the action receives credit
+1. _1_ - The user who referred the user completing the action receives credit.

 **type** _required_
-: the type of event response
+: The type of event response.

-1. _"web_hook"_ - register for a web hook callback when the criteria are met
+1. _"web_hook"_ - Register for a web hook callback when the criteria are met
-1. _"credit"_ - for referral based rewards, reward the user who caused the referred install
+1. _"credit"_ - For referral based rewards, reward the user who caused the referred install.
-1. _"credit_session"_ - for referral based rewards, reward the user who referred the a new session
+1. _"credit_session"_ - For referral based rewards, reward the user who referred the a new session.

 **event** _required_
-: The event string to trigger the reward, eg "completed_purchase"
+: The event string to trigger the reward, eg "completed_purchase".

 **metadata** _required_
 : The metadata to define the event response, in JSON format.

 For web hooks, use the following keys:

-1. _"web_hook_url"_ - the url to call when an event happens
+1. _"web_hook_url"_ - The url to call when an event occurs.

 For credits, use the following keys;